bbauska/W3Cx-3of5/README.md

 Note: this is not the recommended way to handle events, even if it\'s very easy to use.
 Mixing the \'visual layer\' (HTML) and the \'logic layer\' (JavaScript) in one place is ok for small examples (we have used this in some examples in this course) but is not the recommended way for full scale applications where a clean separation is best.

-#### Second method: add an event handler to an HTML element in JavaScript
+<h4>Second method: add an event handler to an HTML element in JavaScript</h4>

 Here is an example:
 ```